-Gloria Steinem is the single most beloved feminist figure in America history.
-And with that came no shortage of commentary on her looks, which were as admired as they were patronizingly weaponized against her.
-In a Washington Post article from 1984 (<— scary), I recently unearthed reference to a yummy sounding wheat berry porridge that Jimmy LeSage of New Life Spa used to feed Steinem when she took her annual fitness-and-health-oriented vacations there.
-Slow cooked wheat berry porridge apparently became a staple of Gloria Steinem’s diet in the 70s and 80s.
-Today, most people of a similar palate find themselves reaching for oatmeal in the morning, but this recipe offers a cool, fortifying twist.
+Gloria Steinem is possibly the single most beloved feminist figure in American history.
+And with that distinction came no shortage of commentary on her looks, which were as admired as they were patronizingly weaponized against her.
+In a Washington Post article from 1984 (<— scary!), I recently unearthed a reference to a yummy-sounding wheat berry porridge that Jimmy LeSage of New Life Spa used to feed Steinem when she took her annual fitness-and-health-oriented vacations there.
+Slow-cooked wheat berry porridge apparently became a staple of Gloria Steinem’s diet in the 70s and 80s.
+Today, most people of a similar palate find themselves reaching for oatmeal in the morning, but this recipe offers a cool, fortifying twist on the classic.

 LaSage’s recipe calls for wheat berries, which come in many different varieties and are not gluten-free.
 Below, I’ve modified the grains and milk to make a dairy-free option with an even higher nutrient profile.
 By swapping the milk for nut milk and using freekah (roasted green spelt berries), the new recipe has more nutrition and a better environmental impact.
 (Keep in mind that although freekah is a much healthier grain, it is technically not gluten-free.)
 Freekeh is an ancient grain, which means that it predates domesticated wheat and has not been genetically modified.